jblam251/tcgaRNAML/README.md

 "KIF18B"

-Notabely, each of these three genes are implicated in various types of cancers.
-MTHFD2 is a prognostic marker in renal cancer, endometrial cancer, and glioma according to The Human Protein Atlas.
+Each of these three genes are implicated in various types of cancers.
+Perhaps most notably is MTHFD2, which encodes an enzyme responsible for regulating the balance between DNA methylation and nucleotide synthesis.
+MTHFD2 is thus prognostic marker in renal cancer, endometrial cancer, and glioma according to The Human Protein Atlas.
 Additionally, PTTG1 is implicated in a number of cancers, and KIF18B is a marker in liver cancer, pancreatic cancer, and melanoma.